Once upon a time, I ran corporate gyms. I’ve even run a few of my own businesses, like a pizzeria in Costa Rica.

 The center of my bullseye is DTC and SaaS fitness companies, especially when recurring revenue is part of the model.

-When I say fitness, please include wellness so long as we’re sticking to the conservative end.
+When I say fitness, please include wellness so long as we’re sticking to the established end of the definition.
 That includes meditation and supplementation so long as the science supports our claims.

 Nothing against the power of crystals and energy healing, I’m a stronger promoter when the science behind the brand is replicable.